Roughly Chronological Re-read Week 1: The Two Gentlemen of Verona

 Author: Boar's Head, Eastcheap

-Hyperactive English Teacher and Tutor; Shakespeare-obsessed 'Villainous abominable misleader of youth'; 'old white-bearded Satan'; Friend of the Orangutan
+Hyperactive English Tutor; Shakespeare-obsessed 'Villainous abominable misleader of youth'; 'old white-bearded Satan'; Friend of the Orangutan